joshfrench/om-wiki-fork/Tutorial.md

 same thing could be accomplished in a more declarative manner.

-Since `contacts-view` "owns" the text field we should consider making it's value a part of `contacts-view`s local state.
+Since `contacts-view` "owns" the text field we should consider making it's value a part of `contacts-view`'s local state.
 Let's change `contacts-view` to the following, evaluate it and re-evaluate the `om/root` expression: